I’m writing this in the dark because the power is out in our hostel.

-Another bullet to Xiamen, another to Suzhou—and then it was time for the monster: Train Z40 from Shanghai to Urumqi, capital of northwest Xingjian province.
+Another bullet to Xiamen, another to Suzhou—and then it was time for the monster: Train Z40 from Shanghai to Urumqi, capital of northwest Xinjiang province.
 At 39 hours, this is one of the longest nonstop train trips in China.
 We were running out of visa time, having wasted it all in the south, and now it was time to make up for it.
 [Editor’s note/2020: It is no longer permitted or safe to travel to Xinjiang province, China.
 See note below.]

 We chose the soft sleeper this time around—a wonderful decision I will never regret, no matter what my bank balance says.
 Four comfy beds in a private room, headroom, consistent hot water, meals straight to your cabin, electrical outlets and—O Holy of Holies!—a sit-down toilet at the end of the car.